 Conclude by blotting with a dry cloth to guarantee no excess moisture remains.

-To begin the cleaning process, mix one part of white vinegar with two parts of warm or hot water in a spray bottle.
-Generously spray the solution onto the blood stains from the carpet, ensuring thorough coverage.
-Allow it to sit for approximately 10 minutes to penetrate the fibers.
+To begin the cleaning process, mix one part white vinegar with two parts of warm or hot water in a spray bottle.
+Generously spray the solution onto the blood stains on the carpet, ensuring thorough coverage.
+Allow it to sit for approximately 10 minutes to penetrate the fibres.

 Gently blot the area with a white cloth, avoiding rubbing to prevent spreading.
 For stubborn stains, repeat the process until the stain diminishes.